 Section 13B.
 During the period of appeal, vacant offices shall be temporarily filled until an ultimate decision is made.
 Section 14.
 Vacant class seats in the House of Delegates shall be filled upon the nomination of the class president with the advice and consent of the House of Delegates.
 Vacant At-Large and graduate student seats shall be filled upon the

 nomination of the president of the Student Government Association with the advice and consent of the House of Delegates.
 Appointees to vacant seats in the House of Delegates shall serve for the length of the unexpired term of office.

+Section 14a.
+Following spring elections, all vacant positions must be nominated via the procedure pursuant to Article 1; Section 14, and confirmed by a two-thirds vote of the voting membership of the House of Delegates in a open student body forum.

+Section 14b.
+Following spring elections appointments must be confirmed no later than the fourth Friday in April.

 Section 15.
 A member of the House of Delegates, including the speaker, may be removed from office by a two-thirds vote of its membership when it is determined that a representative has failed in his/her responsibility to the university or his/her demeanor otherwise reflects disfavor upon the Student Government Association, subject to the right of appeal to the Associate Vice President for Student Affairs, followed by the Vice President for Student Affairs, and ultimately the President of the university or his/her designee.
 Members of the SGA may be removed from their respective positions by the Associate Vice President, Vice President, or President pursuant to the disciplinary action process.

 Article II Executive Functions